top of page

 A friend of mine decided it was time for him to undertake the Christian equivalent of the Haj.
 One summer, he committed to reading the Bible from cover to cover.
 When he was done, I asked him, somewhat foolishly, which book was his ‘favorite’.
 To my surprise, he said, “Ecclesiastes, of course.”

 Ecclesiastes?
 Maybe.
 Of course?
 No way!
 But I shouldn’t have been surprised.
-Like me, my friend was a child of the ‘60s and even in that anti-clerical era, Ecclesiastes had its following (The Byrds).
+Like me, my friend was a child of the ‘60s and even in that anti-clerical era, Ecclesiastes had its fans (The Byrds).

 Still, the book sometimes reads as though it was an amalgamation of two texts culled from two very different traditions.
 On the one hand, Ecclesiastes offers a searing indictment of the human condition - vintage existentialism, full of angst and anxiety.
 In the spirit of Schopenhauer, Nietzsche, and Camus, the emphasis is on the futility and absurdity of life.
 The mood is dark, the language strident!